-Crown Group Defence Highlights the Importance of Home-Grown MRO Capabilities for the Indian Defence Sector | www.lokmattimes.com
+Crown Group Defence highlights the importance of home-grown MRO Capabilities for the Indian Defence Sector | www.lokmattimes.com

 Crown Group Defence with a legacy of more than four decades which has established itself as India's leading defence MRO major, providing critical services to Indian Navy, Air Force and Coast Guard through its various Group companies is again at the forefront to meet the recent Defence MRO requirements.

-“Over the years the Indian defence forces have made substantial investment in acquiring mission critical military assets both from Western and Eastern origin.
+"Over the years the Indian defence forces have made a substantial investment in acquiring mission critical military assets both from Western and Eastern origin.
 It is imperative to have indigenous capabilities to maintain these equipment for truly being Atmanirbhar in Defence.
-Indigenous MRO activities further enhance the technical capabilities paving the way for R&D and manufacturing”, said Mr. Vikas Banga, Crown Group’s Chief Strategy Officer.
+Indigenous MRO activities further enhance the technical capabilities paving the way for R&D and manufacturing", said Vikas Banga, Crown Group's Chief Strategy Officer

 "Keeping with government's focus on promoting self-reliance in defence manufacturing and positioning India as an exporter of military hardware, Crown Group's focus is on indigenization through both ties up with international OEMs and in-house research and development."
 Cmde Rakesh Anand further added.